Washington debt row hits European stocks with U.S. tilt

-LONDON, Oct 4 (Reuters) - European companies with big sales in the United States are already suffering from the threat of a protracted political standoff over the U.S. budget, with analysts cutting earnings forecasts and shares underpeforming.
+LONDON (Reuters) - European companies with big sales in the United States are already suffering from the threat of a protracted political standoff over the U.S. budget, with analysts cutting earnings forecasts and shares underperforming.

 Data compiled by Reuters on Friday shows that a basket of shares of firms in the STOXX 600 Europe index which make at least half their sales to North America had lost 2.7 percent in 14 days.
 Those with most of their sales in Europe have slipped 1.0 percent.
 The index overall fell 1.7 percent.